erikreyna/playbooks/README.md

 ```

 You can also run the tasks as much as you want, no need to install pip and all those things, you can skip to `ansible-playbook -i "localhost," -c local local.yml`

+### Clokta

+Authenticating to AWS for the Post relies on [washingtonpost/clokta](https://github.com/washingtonpost/clokta).
+See instructions on how to set up your creds there.

 ## VSCode settings